br0kend/react/docs/docs/higher-order-components.md

 // This function takes a component... function withSubscription(WrappedComponent, selectData) {
-  // ...and returns another component... return class extends React.Component {
+  // ...and returns another component... return class extends Reacc.Component {
     constructor(props) {
       super(props);
       this.handleChange = this.handleChange.bind(this);